The Atlanta Journal-Constitution: Merger

 In 1989, Bill Dedman received the Pulitzer Prize for Investigative Reporting for The Color of Money, his exposé on racial discrimination in mortgage lending, or redlining, by Atlanta banks.
 The newspapers' editor, Bill Kovach, had resigned in November 1988 after the stories on banks and others had ruffled feathers in Atlanta and among corporate leadership, some of whom complained of a "take-no-prisoners" editorial approach.

 In 1993, Mike Toner received the Pulitzer Prize for Explanatory Reporting for When Bugs Fight Back, his series about organisms and their resistance to antibiotics and pesticides.

-Julia Wallace was named the first female editor of The Atlanta Journal-Constitution in 2002.
+In 2002, Julia Wallace was the first woman to become editor of The Atlanta Journal-Constitution.
 She was named Editor of the Year 2004 by Editor & Publisher magazine.

-Mike Luckovich won the Pulitzer Prize for Editorial cartooning a second time in 2006.
+Mike Luckovich won the Pulitzer Prize for editorial cartooning a second time in 2006.
 He had first received it in 1995 under The Atlanta Constitution banner.

 Circulation

-The paper used to cover all 159 counties in Georgia, and the bordering counties of western North Carolina, where many Atlantans vacation or have second homes.
-In addition it had some circulation in other bordering communities, such as Tallahassee, Florida, where the Sunday Atlanta Journal-Constitution was available.
+The paper used to cover all 159 counties in Georgia and the bordering counties of western North Carolina, where many Atlantans vacation or have second homes.
+In addition, it had some circulation in other bordering communities, such as Tallahassee, Florida, where the Sunday Atlanta Journal-Constitution was available.
 Due to the downturn in the newspaper industry and competing media sources, The Atlanta Journal-Constitution contracted distribution dramatically in the late 2000s to serve only the metro area.
 From Q1 of 2007 to Q1 of 2010, daily circulation plunged over 44%.

+In August 2025, the newspaper announced it will stop publishing a print edition at the end of the year and go digital only.

 Headquarters

-The Atlanta Journal-Constitution has its headquarters in Perimeter Center, an office district of Dunwoody, Georgia.
-Previously the AJC headquarters were in Downtown Atlanta near the Five Points district.
-In August 2009, the AJC occupied less than 30 percent of its downtown building, which had become outdated and costly to maintain.
-Later that year, the AJC consolidated its printing operations by transferring the downtown production center to the Gwinnett County facility.
-In 2010 the newspaper relocated its headquarters to leased offices in Dunwoody, a northern suburb of Atlanta.
+The Atlanta Journal-Constitution is based in Midtown Atlanta.
+It previously had its headquarters in Perimeter Center, an office district of Dunwoody, Georgia.
+Before that, the AJC headquarters were in Downtown Atlanta near the Five Points district.

+In August 2009, the AJC occupied less than 30 percent of its downtown building, becoming outdated and costly.
+Later that year, the AJC consolidated its printing operations by merging its downtown production center with its Gwinnett County facility.
+In 2010, the newspaper relocated its headquarters to leased offices in Dunwoody, a northern suburb of Atlanta.
 In November 2010, the company donated its former downtown headquarters to the city of Atlanta, which plans to convert the building into a fire and police training academy.

+In February 2024, the newspaper announced it would return its headquarters to Midtown Atlanta after nearly 14 years, citing a desire "to be at the beating heart of the city" it is named for.
+The company signed a lease on 21,000 square feet of newsroom and studio space in the Promenade Central building on Peachtree Street, planning to complete its relocation by the end of the year.